Probiotics for histamine intolerance: safe strains vs dangerous ones

 Prebiotics (fiber that feeds gut bacteria) are generally safe for histamine issues, as they don't introduce new bacteria.
 However, if you have SIBO, prebiotics may need to be used carefully.

-- Not all probiotics are safe for histamine intolerance
+- Not all probiotics are safe for histamine intolerance, because histamine-producing strains convert dietary histidine into histamine and can worsen your symptoms.

-The goal isn't to avoid all probiotics—it's to choose the right strains for your specific situation.
-If standard probiotics have made you feel worse rather than better, histamine production may be the missing piece.
+The goal isn't to avoid all probiotics,it's to choose the right strains for your specific situation.
+If standard probiotics have made you feel worse instead of better, histamine production may be the missing piece.

 References